Home Blog How Much Does a California Prenuptial Agreement Cost (2026)?

 Who Pays for a Prenuptial Agreement?

 Legal fees for prenups are paid by the individuals within the couple that plan to get married.
-Each are responsible for their owns fees, but may choose to use a joint account to pay for the work.
+Each is responsible for their owns fees, but may choose to use a joint account to pay for the work.

 In California, each couple is required to hire a lawyer to represent them when getting a prenuptial agreement in place before a wedding.
 So each member of the couple will need to pay legal fees.